 As was reported by Wired, researchers at the Beijing-based security firm Qihoo 360 were able to unlock and start cars using a pair of gadgets they created with just $22 worth of materials, making it ridiculously easy for a thief to steal your car.
 If you own one of these 10 cars, it is much more likely to get stolen.

 Former Green Beret Sgt.
 Major Karl Erickson says that he carries his phone in a signal-proof case.
 “From my experience in the military, I know how easy it is for a bad guy to slip next to you while you’re standing on line at Starbucks and, in just a few seconds, clone your phone and know everything on it, including the credit card number you’re using to buy that latte.”

 Home Wi-Fi routers

 It’s not hard to imagine how much damage can be done via a hacked router, says Andrew Newman, CEO and founder of Reason Software Company.
 “Wi-Fi can lead to Google account access or identify theft.
 Depending on how ‘smart’ your home is, it can pose a real danger, like disclosing information about your family’s activities, and granting physical access to your house or car.”
-Read all about the major Wi-Fi network that came under cyberattack.

 You might not have a landline at home anymore, but many businesses still have them.
 And when a new employee starts, they typically are given a default password like 1234.
 And guess what?
 Most employees never change it.
 If you want to ensure no one is listening—or deleting—important messages, you’ll want to change your password ASAP.
 And be sure to look out for these phone scams that could steal your money.